 However, organizations which focus entirely on the above tend to have a dim view of their end users and the importance of user adoption.
 In most cases, it is about educating the project stakeholders - a little bit of code can really simplify this process for your users.
 Which is usually enough.

 How to justify writing code

 When justifying to senior stakeholders why a particular feature needs to be implemented using custom code, you need to speak their language.
 This is usually in terms of cost/benefit analysis.
 If it would take a developer 3 days to implement a feature, then how many clicks would that feature save and how much time does it give back to the business to spend elsewhere.
-If this analysis is articulated well, then it will be an easy sell.
-If that fails – walk away as you probably don’t want to be involved in a project which is managed by such irrational individuals.
+If this is analysis is articulated well, then it will be an easy sell.
+If that fails - walk away as you probably don't want to be involved in a project which is managed by such irrational individuals.